claremacrae/claremacrae.github.io/consulting/qualifications.md

 * Independent consultant, helping teams streamline their work with legacy and hard-to-test C++ and Qt code.
 * I am a force-multiplier, always looking for ways to help teams find time and work-saving short-cuts in their work.
-* I share experience and learnings from past transformations of leading teams in removing decades old code and data formats.
+* I share experience and learning from past transformations of leading teams in removing decades old code and data formats.
 * Now a regular C++ conference speaker, presenting on testing legacy code with Approval Tests, and general good practices with testing.
 * When not consulting, I now focus on contributing to open source C++ testing frameworks.
 * Strong network of contacts in the C++ community.
 Have been attending C++ conferences for many years, and one of the core founders of [#include <C++>](https://www.includecpp.org/).